-Reymon R. Erezo 42 years old, Filipino Corporate Affairs and Planning Officer
+42 years old, Filipino Corporate Affairs and Planning Officer

-Bachelor of Science in Statistics-University of Southeastern Philippines

-Graduate Diploma in Econometrics-University of Southeastern Philippines
+Mr. Erezo holds a Bachelor of Science degree in Statistics, and Graduate Diploma in Econometrics.
 He completed all the required coursework leading to a degree in Master of Science in Econometrics.

-Before joining EBI again in 2015, he was a college instructor at the University of Mindanao-Panabo College teaching courses in Economics and Statistics.
+Before joining again Enterprise Bank in 2015, he was a college instructor at the University of Mindanao-Panabo College teaching courses in Economics and Statistics.